Ahmad Qazi

 The home office deduction is a legitimate tax benefit for self-employed truckers—even OTR drivers.
 The simplified method gives you up to $1,500 with minimal paperwork.
 The regular method can be worth $2,000-$5,000+ depending on your home costs and office size.
 Either way, it's money you're leaving on the table if you don't claim it.

 The keys are simple: dedicate a space exclusively to business, use it regularly for administrative work, keep documentation, and maintain your tax home.
-Combine this with per diem and your other Schedule C deductions, and you're building a solid tax strategy.
+Combine this with per diem, the Section 179 truck deduction, and your quarterly estimated taxes planning, and you're building a solid tax strategy.
 If you're unsure about your specific situation, consult a trucking-specialized CPA—ATBS and OOIDA both offer tax resources for owner operators.

 Data Sources